Diversify Your Income Sources Not Just Your Investments and Assets

 Two particularly famous examples involve lottery winners and sports stars.
 Due to an unwillingness to diversify their income sources by using their lottery winnings to accumulate productive assets, lottery winners go bankrupt at the same rate non-lottery winners do.
 They spend their money on depreciating assets such as cars and entertainment rather than on things that reward them with dividends, interest, and rents.
 Athletes are no better.
 Thinking their high incomes will last forever when the gravy train stops, they have no blue chip stocks providing dividend income for them.
 They have no real estate investments producing rents for them.
 They have no bonds showering them with interest income.
 As a result, an estimated 78 out of 100 NFL players are typically in financial distress within two years of retiring.
 For the NBA, the figure is 60 out of 100.

 Ways to Diversify Your Income

-Here are a few general guidelines to diversifying your income:
+Here are a few general guidelines for diversifying your income:

 Doing so offers many mathematical benefits aside from mere risk reduction.

 The key when diversifying your income is remembering to never invest in something you don't understand.
-Diversification does not mean throwing money at a wall.
+Diversification does not mean throwing money into investments you don't understand.
 How you will diversify will depend upon a number of factors including 1.) your personal interest, 2.) the economy at the time (some assets will be cheaper than others due to the cyclical nature of capitalism), and 3.) the percentage of your income you are able to devote to growing your investments.